feedback-house/developer-portal/docs/api/area/api-area-update-or-create.md

 New areas are created only when none of the provided keys is found.

 Primary key fields:
-- `areaId` - The associated unique Id of this Area.
+- `id` - The associated unique Id of this Area.
-- `correlation.areaId` - The area employeeId in the context of your company.
+- `correlationID` - The area employeeId in the context of your company.
 You can use any key here as long you can control it.

 Notes:
 - Primary keys are not required, however when no primary keys are defined a new area will be created upon each request.